Bachelor of Science with a Major in Mass Communications

-The Department of Mass Communications offers a Bachelor of Science in Mass Communications and minors in Film & Video Production and Mass Communications.
+The School of Communication, Film, and Media offers a Bachelor of Science in Mass Communications and Film & Video Production, minors in Communication Studies, Film & Video Production and Mass Communications.

 Learn more about Mass Communications Concentrations: